 The biggest and most obvious loophole is to live in the city for 182 days of the year or fewer.
 If you can manage this, you can save big on taxes.
 Since personal income taxes don’t apply to non-residents, living in the city for less than half the year means that you won’t have to fork out the cash to cover personal income tax, even if you have a residence in the city.
 The bad news is that, unless you’re very well-off or happen to own two homes, this is difficult to achieve, and simply won’t be possible for most people.

 The second option, and one which more and more people are choosing, is to live outside the city but commute to work daily.
-If, for example, your primary residence is in Northern New Jersey, you can reach Manhattan in as little as thirty minutes.
+For example, you can avoid NYC income taxes if you live in New Jersey and commute to work in the city.
+And you can reach Manhattan in as little as thirty minutes from cities like Hoboken, Jersey City, or the many suburban towns in NJ.
 You’re close enough to the city to visit and work, but reap the benefits of cheaper housing, more space, and the avoidance of that pesky personal income tax.
-You will still be liable for paying State taxes in New York, but you will typically be credited back these taxes on your resident State’s tax return.
+And you're not limited to NJ.
+If you want to save on your tax bill, you can also explore many great commuter towns in Connecticut and Long Island.

 Paying upwards of 3% in personal income tax is a hefty pill to swallow for many New Yorkers.
 It isn’t a cheap price to pay for residing in the city, but on the brighter side, the opportunities presented by the city itself might well allow you to earn a higher income working there than any other city on the East Coast or across the United States.
 The benefits of potentially higher incomes in the Big Apple draw millions of people to live and work there.
 But unfortunately, if you want to avoid splashing the cash on personal income taxes, you don’t have very many options.
 Your best bet is to reap the benefits of NYC from a distance and live outside the city.